morgen-peschke/trans-factsheet/README.md

     * _"Suffering from gender dysphoria without being able to present socially in the desired social role, and/or to stop the development of secondary sex characteristics **usually leads to problems in these areas**"_
 * [Giordano 08](https://jme.bmj.com/content/34/8/580)
-    * Paper focused strictly on the ethicality of puberty blockers
+    * Paper focused strictly on the ethicality of puberty blockers.
     * Argues that the general improved quality of life, including substantially reduced risk of suicide, justifies the often challenged ethics of pubertal suppression.
 * [Endocrine Society 13](https://www.eurekalert.org/pub_releases/2013-06/tes-mii061513.php)